 According to analysts, the global digital medicine market will reach $206 billion by 2020, with primary growth occurring in mobile and wireless technologies.
 But there are other promising areas that will become significant areas of growth in the coming months.

 The use of artificial intelligence systems in medicine is waiting in the wings.
 AI robots are already actively being used as nurses to care for patients.
 But this is only the tip of the iceberg.
 The combination of computational technologies for processing big data together with AI and image recognition systems is already driving breakthroughs across the healthcare IT market in such practical areas as:

 - Diagnostics: Applications are significantly increasing the speed and accuracy of patient diagnosis.
-Patient data in AI systems is analyzed more thoroughly with solutions already being used to make diagnoses in dermatology and ophthalmology, and to identify diabetes and other diseases that manifest themselves in the form of obvious physiological changes.
+Patient data in AI systems is analyzed more thoroughly with software for medical practices already being used to make diagnoses in dermatology and ophthalmology, and to identify diabetes and other diseases that manifest themselves in the form of obvious physiological changes.

 - Development of medical prescriptions: The process of developing new medications is complicated and expensive.
 Pharmaceutical companies have to solve dozens of issues, including those that are ethical and legal in nature.
 Today, AI is being used to study the chemical and biological interactions of drugs based on early clinical data.
 The most promising types of examples are IBM Watson Health and GNS Healthcare.
 In addition, AI systems are actively used by scientists to create drugs designed to cure cancer.

 - Optimization of work processes: AI also helps automate routine paper work and scheduling, two areas where medical staff make errors frequently - because of the monotonous nature of the work.

 Even more examples of the use of AI in healthcare IT are presented in this video.

 2. Big data and analytics